Updated November 16, 2024

 The framework of your pen test can be Black Box, Gray Box, or White Box.
 Here are the differences.

-• Gray Box Penetration Testing, also known as Semi-Opaque Box: Testers have some context relating to the target system, such as code, algorithms, data structure, or credentials.
-Those carrying out the exercise create test cases based on the architectural diagram of the system.
+- Gray Box Penetration Testing, also known as Semi-Opaque Box: Testers have some context relating to the target system, such as code, algorithms, data structure, or credentials.
+Those carrying out the exercise create test cases based on the system’s architectural diagram.

-Every pen test, no matter the type, is very distinct.
-The methods used can be broad and vary.
-With a HIPAA penetration test, there are nuances aligned with compliance requirements.
+Every pen test, no matter the type, is distinct.
+The methods used can be broad and varied.
+A HIPAA penetration test has nuances aligned with compliance requirements.
 Within HIPAA, three rules define protocols.

 The HIPAA Privacy Rule

 The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and PHI.
-It requires specific safeguards to maintain the privacy of this data.
-It also limits how you can use and disclose the data without authorization.
+It requires specific safeguards to maintain the privacy of this data and limits how you can use and disclose it without authorization.
 The rule provides context on these permitted cases and when individuals need to give permission.

 Regarding pen testing, your process should align with checking and ensuring data remains private and only used in permissible ways.